Kim Ji-won: 2013–2016: Breakthrough

-In 2013, Kim starred in the KBS Drama Special Waiting for Love.
-She also appeared in the film Horror Stories 2, the sequel to Horror Stories, portraying a student obsessed with black magic.

-That same year, Kim co-starred in the teen drama The Heirs, portraying a chic and haughty heiress.
-Written by Kim Eun-sook, the drama garnered over one billion views on Youku, significantly increasing Kim's recognition.
-For her performance in the series, she won the New Star Award at the SBS Drama Awards.
+In 2013, Kim appeared in the KBS Drama Special Waiting for Love.
+She also starred in Horror Stories 2, portraying a student involved in black magic.
+That year, she played an heiress in the teen drama The Heirs, written by Kim Eun-sook.
+The series achieved over one billion views on Youku, contributing to increased recognition for her role.
+Kim received the New Star Award at the 2013 SBS Drama Awards for her performance.

-In 2014, Kim starred in the crime thriller Gap-dong as a high school student and webtoon artist.
-That same year, she played a supporting role in the KBS Drama Special The Reason I'm Getting Married.
-In December 2014, Kim signed an exclusive contract with King Kong Entertainment.
+In 2014, Kim portrayed a high school student and webtoon artist in the crime thriller Gap-dong.
+She also appeared in a supporting role in the KBS Drama Special The Reason I'm Getting Married.
+In December, she signed a contract with King Kong Entertainment.

-In 2015, Kim starred alongside So Ji-sub in the romance web series One Sunny Day.
+In 2015, Kim starred in the romance web series One Sunny Day, portraying a woman who meets a stranger while traveling to Jeju Island.
 Later that year, she made a cameo appearance in the tvN drama Hidden Identity as the girlfriend of Kim Bum's character.

-In 2016, Kim co-starred in another project written by Kim Eun-sook, KBS2's military romance drama Descendants of the Sun, portraying an army surgeon.
-The drama became a pan-Asian hit, with ratings peaking at 38.8%.
-It won the Grand Prize – Television at the Baeksang Arts Awards and was named the Most Popular Show of the Year by the Korea Broadcast Advertising Corporation.
-Its success further increased Kim's recognition outside Korea.
-That same year, she hosted the KBS Drama Awards alongside Park Bo-gum and Jun Hyun-moo, where she won the Excellence Award.
-Kim also won the Best Supporting Actress award at the APAN Star Awards.
+In 2016, Kim reunited with writer Kim Eun-sook in the KBS2 military romance drama Descendants of the Sun, playing an army surgeon.
+She won the Excellence Award at the 2016 KBS Drama Awards and the Best Supporting Actress award at the 5th APAN Star Awards for her performance.
+The series recorded peak viewership ratings of 38.8% and won the Grand Prize – Television at the 52nd Baeksang Arts Awards.
+Its international popularity increased Kim's overseas visibility.
+That year, she co-hosted the 2016 KBS Drama Awards with Park Bo-gum and Jun Hyun-moo.